RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-15-sharepoint-dvwp-from-workhorse-to-ferrari-in-7-steps.md

 **Checkpoint** Up till now we've used SPD to make modifications, but from this point on SPD is no longer your best friend for dealing with the **DVWP**.
-This is not the fault of SPD though, we are simply driving the **DVWP** behind the point that's supported inside SPD.
+This is not the fault of SPD though; we are simply driving the **DVWP** behind the point that's supported inside SPD.
 Therefore I'd suggest that you now grab your favorite XML/XSLT HTML editor and make further modifications directly in the source code.